-At the University of Iowa, he is a two-time winner of the Iowa Old Gold Summer Fellowship; and has received several grants from the Support Program for Arts and Humanities and the Arts and Humanities Initiative Program.
-He has been recently awarded with an Obermann Center for Advanced Studies Interdisciplinary Research Grant for the summer 2016.
+At the University of Iowa, he is a two-time winner of the Iowa Old Gold Summer Fellowship; and has received several grants from the Support Program for Arts and Humanities, the Arts and Humanities Initiative Program, and the Obermann Center for Advanced Studies Interdisciplinary Research Grant.

 - Brazilian Culture and Carnival (General Education)

 - Majors Modern Technique - Levels 2 and 3

 - Teaching of Modern and Contemporary Dance Forms (Pedagogy)